saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 * On the SHIPMENT_APPROVED status event of Shipment lifecycle,  systems triggers the process to get Shipping Label (doRateShopping) from the logistics company.
 * On successful execution of shipping label RateShopping, the RateShopping service updates the update ShipmentRouteSegment.
 Set `shipmentMethodTypeId`, `carrierPartyId`, `actualCost`, `carrierServiceStatusId` (SHRSCS_CONFIRMED).
 * Once we have Shipping label, Shipment can be moved to SHIPMENT_PACKED status.
+* Ship (Handover in case of BOPIS) the Shipment moves Shipment status to S

 Modify contents of the Shipment after it is already SHIPMENT_APPROVED or SHIPMENT_PACKED.